w3f/Grants-Program/applications/substats.md

 #### Background

-As the Polkadot/Substrate ecosystem continues to expand, the amount of data will increase astronomically, and more data types need to be incorporated.
-Hence block explorers have become an indispensable portal infrastructure in the ecosystem.
-We have noticed that in real business scenarios, data query is a frequently used function by developers and users.
-Existing block explorers can meet the needs in most cases, but the flexibility of having customization on the explorers would help developers enormously.

-Recently, we expect to incorporate the overview and transaction information of the data storage network into the block explorer.
-In the process of exploring the solution, we have not found a block explorer that is open-source and meets our development needs at the same time.
-Therefore, we aspire to develop a set of open-source components for developers, focused on data display, providing a compatible lightweight block explorer for the Polkadot/Substrate community.

-#### Current Solution
+The block explorer is the important portal for on-chain data visualization.
+It can record and count information such as each block, each transaction and address of different blockchain networks.
+The essence of the block explorer is to reasonably display native data and derived data to various users according to the actual situation of the blockchain network.
+The users of block explorer include at least: developers, users, token holders, miners, regulators, researchers, and people interested in blockchain.

+With the goal of building a multi-chain ecosystem, Polkadot has gradually become the preferred solution for many blockchain projects.
+As more and more blockchain networks join the ecosystem, users have higher and higher requirements for block explorer.

-The [Polkadot native explorer](https://polkadot.js.org/apps/#/) provides a large and comprehensive blockchain explorer, any blockchain network built on The Substrate can apply for access, and supports one-click Toggle, which is currently the primary option for many ecological project.
+The most influential block explorer in the Polkadot ecosystem is [Polkadot native explorer](https://polkadot.js.org/apps/#/). it  provides a large and comprehensive blockchain explorer, any blockchain network built on The Substrate can apply for access, and supports one-click Toggle, which is currently the primary option for many ecological project.
 Its characteristics can be summarized as follows:

 1. **Rich real-time data display**.
 Provides the display of a large amount of data on blockchain such as blocks, validators, and community governance.